 But the race for these upsides is also a race towards a massive potential downside — a super-intelligent general artificial intelligence that is vastly smarter than humans and sees no use in keeping them around.

 The purpose of OpenAI is to strengthen AI research.
 The above companies working on AI are naturally secretive.
-There is a commercial imperative, so, though you can read research papers from the DeepMind or Google Brain teams, or even Apple that has started its own machine learning journal, the work is behind closed doors.
+There is a commercial imperative: though you can read research papers from the DeepMind or Google Brain teams, the work is behind closed doors.

 OpenAI wants to not only perform research, but also “occupy the meta level, such as platforms and infrastructure that enable faster research for everyone.”
 To accomplish this, the company has two core components: